Laurent Clerc's Spritual Life

 We know that the confirmation service (This reception is concluded with the reception of the sacrament of confirmation, it is the last step.
 Then the believer is a full member of the religious community, endowed with all rights and duties) was performed by the Bishop Jean-Eléonor Montanier de Belmont of Saint-Flour, (March 8, 1756 - May 1, 1808).
 Was he also the one that performed the communion ritual?

-So far, Laurent’s religious teaching or spiritual life goes dormant for us.
+Afterwards, at least for the time being, Laurent’s religious teaching or spiritual life goes dormant for us.
 We do not see it referred to, as of yet, until he has met Thomas Hopkins Gallaudet and the……is fretting over Laurent living among the natives and Protestants in West Hartford, Connecticut.
 And we will remember that Laurent’s decision to immigrate to the United States in 1816 caused significant stress between himself and Abbe Sicard.
 So much so that the abbe decided to write a letter to the Very Reverend Bishop Cheverus, then Bishop of Boston’s Catholic Diocese about Laurent’s faith in the land of Protestants. https://en.wikipedia.org/wiki/Jean-Louis_Lefebvre_de_Cheverus